Stephanie Miller: TV and radio hosting: 2003 and later

 After leaving Oxygen, Miller returned to Los Angeles in 2003, and shopped a pilot that she co-produced, which she described as a cross between The Carol Burnett Show and Politically Incorrect.
 The pilot was not picked up.
 From 2004 to 2005, Miller also served as a frequent panelist on the PAX TV game show Balderdash, which was hosted by Miller's friend Elayne Boosler.
 In 2004, Miller was initially offered the original morning show at Air America, but the offer was withdrawn, and the slot was taken by Morning Sedition, with Marc Maron, Mark Riley, and Sue Ellicott.
-In 2006, CNN discussed with Miller the possibility of a television show, however the show was never developed.
+In 2006, CNN discussed with Miller the possibility of a television show; however, the show was never developed.

-Current radio show
+The Stephanie Miller Show

 On September 7, 2004, The Stephanie Miller Show was launched by Democracy Radio and WYD Media Management.

 Miller's show's audience has grown to approximately 6 million weekly listeners (2017).
 She was ranked second in Los Angeles right behind The Rush Limbaugh Show.
 In 2017, Talkers Magazine ranked her the 23rd most important radio talk show host in America.
-The 2014 Talkers Heavy Hundred list ranked Stephanie Miller as the 22nd most important radio talk show host as well as the #3 radio talk host in the LGBT category in the United States market.
+The 2014 Talkers Heavy Hundred list ranked Stephanie Miller as the 22nd most important radio talk show host as well as the No. 3 radio talk host in the LGBT category in the United States market.
 In 2011, Miller won the Talkers Magazine Judy Jarvis Memorial Award for Outstanding Contributions to Talk Radio by a Woman.

-Since 2010, TV and video simulcasts of The Stephanie Miller Show have been broadcast through numerous outlets, including Ustream (2010-2013), Current TV (2012-2013), and Free Speech TV (2014-now).
+Since 2010, TV and video simulcasts of The Stephanie Miller Show have been broadcast through numerous outlets, including Ustream (2010–2013), Current TV (2012–2013), Free Speech TV (2014–present), and Twitch.

 Goldwater/Miller '08 Presidential Campaign

 In 2007, Miller launched a spoof Presidential campaign with CC Goldwater, the granddaughter of Barry Goldwater.
 Miller's father ran with Barry Goldwater as vice president in 1964.
-The 2008 campaign was dubbed Goldwater/Miller '08...ex-Republican girls gone wild!.
+The 2008 campaign was dubbed Goldwater/Miller '08...ex-Republican girls gone wild!
 Commenting on the campaign, Miller stated, "We are the ticket of low expectations and morals and are damn proud of it, too."
-During the campaign, it was noted that with over $345 cash on hand, Goldwater wanted to buy some media time in the 4:00-4:15 AM time slot in Kern County, California.
+During the campaign, it was noted that with over $345 cash on hand, Goldwater wanted to buy some media time in the 4:00-4:15 am time slot in Kern County, California.